-The QAM has been prepared to assure compliance with NELAC Standard, dated 2003 and with TNI Standard, dated 2009, Volume 1 Modules 2 and 4.
+The QAM has been prepared to assure compliance with TNI Standard, dated 2009, Volume 1 Modules 2 and 4.
 In addition, the policies and procedures outlined in this manual are compliant with TestAmerica's CQMP (Corporate Quality Document No. CA-Q-M-002) and the various accreditation and certification programs listed in Appendix 3.
 The CQMP provides a summary of TestAmerica's quality and data integrity system.
 It contains requirements and general guidelines under which all TestAmerica facilities shall conduct their operations.